Does Your Audience Understand You?

 The typical fundraising letter and newsletter article rambles on about accomplishments without explaining why something matters.
 Some organizations also like to pour on the statistics.
 These numbers don’t mean much without more information.

-As you work on your messages, pretend your donor is a four-year-old who keeps asking “but why?” over and over again.
+As you work on your messages, you need to dig deep into why something is important.
+Think of a four-year-old who keeps asking “but why?” over and over again.

 Why is what you do important?

-Here’s something you might see in a newsletter or annual report.
+Here’s something you might see in a newsletter or impact report.

 We expanded our tutoring program to four more high schools.